PRO-2684/gadgets/greasyfork_enhance/README.md

     - `created`, `created_at`: Sort by creation time
     - `updated`, `updated_at`: Sort by update time
     - `name`, `title`: Sort by name
+- `total:`: Filter scripts by total installs
+    - `>100`: Only show scripts with more than 100 total installs
+    - `<50`: Only show scripts with less than 50 total installs
+    - `=200`: Only show scripts with exactly 200 total installs
+    - By omitting the operator, it defaults to `>`, e.g. `total:100` is equivalent to `total:>100`
+- `daily:`: Filter scripts by daily installs, with the same syntax as `total:`
+- `rating:`: Filter scripts by rating.
+The syntax is the same as `total:`, but the value can be a decimal number between 0 and 1, e.g. `rating:>0.9`

 ### Shortcut